 Meanwhile, graduates in many disciplines such as humanities and business, have better employment outcomes than priority courses like science.

 This is because while there are caps on the government-funded contribution, the amount universities receive through student loans remains uncapped.
-About 90% of funding for courses like arts degrees comes from student loans, meaning universities are encouraged to enrol as many students as they can.
+About 90% of funding for courses like arts degrees , meaning universities are encouraged to enrol as many students as they can.

 Addressing the inconsistencies created by Job-ready Graduates is a major question for the accord.
 Though it is unclear what model might replace it, students and universities will be watching it with great interest.